sergeichestakov/NoseGoes/README.md

 * Refactor code for readability and speed
 * Add features including the ability to click on links and interact with the webpage
 * Improve facial gesture implementation and ease of use
-* Replace Google Cloud with other Python modules for using microphone and detecting changes in orientation of the face
+* Replace Google Cloud with other modules for using microphone and detecting changes in orientation of the face
 * Create an executable for easy download and distribution

 Contributions are welcome!
 Enjoy :blush: